- How is commercial arbitration used and what are the recent trends?

 - Istanbul Chamber of Commerce Arbitration Institution.

-The ICC International Court of Arbitration is often preferred, especially for cross-border transactions, even if the seat of arbitration is Turkey.
+The ICC International Court of Arbitration is often preferred, especially for cross-border transactions.

 - The agreement to arbitrate is recorded with either: